BadriMounika/Intent-Detection/README.md

 ## Title
 # Intent-Detection
 ## Description
-This project implements a machine learning model for intent detection, a crucial component in Conversational AI.
+This task implements a machine learning model for intent detection, a crucial component in Conversational AI.
 By leveraging the powerful BERT model, the system can classify user queries into predefined categories such as **EMI, Warranty, Delivery**, and more.
 The approach ensures contextual understanding of user inputs, enabling accurate and meaningful responses.

 # Table of Contents
 - [Overview](#Overview)